 This person will start by giving each team member one minute of uninterrupted time to talk about themselves, listing out all their accomplishments and positive qualities they bring to a team environment.
 They will write what they say, and they could say something like:

 “I never miss the details.”

 “I’m an excellent mediator and people person.”

 “I’m great at analyzing data.”

-Once everyone has gone, the team lead asks everyone to write out their responses to the following questions on post-its:
+The facilitator then asks everyone to write out their responses to the following questions on post-its:

 1️.
 From what you said, what do you feel really good at doing that no one else is?